microsoft/WebTemplateStudio/templates/RN/Projects/Default/README.md

-# WORK IN PROGRESS
+﻿# WORK IN PROGRESS
 This is still work in progress.
 We will appreciate any feedback provided.
 - Opinion about the mockups available on this branch.
 - Desired features for the future.
 - Suggestions about the generated code or the wizard experience.
 - Anything else you could think of ;-).

-# React Native App (Tabbed)
-This sample demonstrates a React Native application with Tab Navigation with some basic Theme Support and several types of pages:
-- A Blank Page
-- A Settings Page
-- A Master Detail Page

-Runs on mobile devices: iOS, android.

-Runs on desktop: Windows.
+# PROJECT TYPE

 ### Initialize the sample